 Brighton and Its Seafront

-Exquisitely preserved but entertaining, this Georgian town still centers on the hot mineral springs that made it the fashionable spa for the wealthy in the 18th and early 19th centuries.
+Exquisitely preserved but entertaining, this Georgian town still centers on the hot mineral springs that made it a fashionable spa for the wealthy in the 18th and early 19th centuries.
 Streets lined with Palladian buildings made of golden limestone, an ancient abbey, boutiques, and the ruined Roman baths give Bath real character.

 Begun in AD 122, the thick stone wall built by the Emperor Hadrian across the rugged far north of the country is a remarkable survivor from Roman Britain, where it protected Roman soldiers from invading tribes.
 Biking, hiking, and horseback riding are wonderful ways to explore.